wyozi/cyan/README.md

 __User name/id__ = an identifier identifying specific instance of the license (this could be MAC or IP address)

+### Developing custom backends

+While Cyan by itself is a very generic application, you can easily add custom behavior using backends.
+Backends allow for instance modifying `License` or `User` html cells in ping tables to be suffixed by a button or an icon.
+To create a new backend you need to create a new (preferably sbt) project that depends on the `backend-core` module in the root folder of Cyan.
+You do not currently need to depend on Cyan itself, just the backend module.

+Backends that are `jar` files in the `extensions` folder are automatically loaded to classpath.
+During development you might want to also use the `cyan.backend.classpath` configuration property, which loads the extension classes from a folder instead of a jar.
+You also need `cyan.backend.class` in both development and production and it should point to the class name of your backend class.

+Example backend configuration: `-Dcyan.backend.class=mybackend.Backend -Dcyan.backend.classpath=../Cyan-mybackend/target/scala-2.11/classes/`

 ### Code conventions